nextstrain/nextclade/docs/user/nextalign-cli.md

 Nextalign CLI is a viral genome sequence alignment tool for command line.
 It uses the same algorithm that is used in [Nextclade Web](nextclade-web) and [Nextclade CLI](nextclade-cli).

-You can learn more about the algorithm in the [Algorithm: Sequence alignment](algorithm.html#sequence-alignment) section.
+You can learn more about the algorithm in the [Algorithm](algorithm) section (Nextalign algorithms is limited to alignment and translation steps).

 This section describes: